project-chip/connectedhomeip/examples/lighting-app/efr32/README.md

 BUILD.gn file or pass it as a build argument to gn.
 This will print on the RTT console the RAM usage of each individual task and the number of Memory allocation and Free.
-While this is not extensive monitoring you're welcome to modify the `examples/platform/efr32/MemMonitoring.cpp` to add your own memory tracking code inside the `trackAlloc` and `trackFree` function
+While this is not extensive monitoring you're welcome to modify `examples/platform/efr32/MemMonitoring.cpp` to add your own memory tracking code inside the `trackAlloc` and `trackFree` function